tokend/client-scaffold/README.md

 Component applied with `:is` attribute in the `<component>`.
 Component from `step.component` will take `:schema` as the prop.
 Implementations of all used components are located in `/src/vue/app/saleCreation/steps/`.

 All the other actions should be familiar to developers who had experience with Vue before.

+## Customize KYC

+Now we are expecting general users to upload proof of thier identity while verifying KYC.
+The flow is almost same as described in crowdsale customization.
+We are just need to update KYC model & KYC view.

+### Changes to the model
+Navigate to `/src/vue/app/verification/make/Verification.Individual.vue`.

+To update the kyc model, you can modify the object passed to `accountsService.createKycRequest` call.
+Only `details` property is changeable, otherwise back-end will reject your request.

+### Changes to views

+KYC details is shown on following pages:
+- KYC submitting page (`/src/vue/app/verification/make/Verification.Individual.vue`)

+Also on admin panel:
+- General KYC details page (`src/components/User/Users/components/UserDetails/UserDetails.Kyc.vue`)

+Any changes to KYC model should be done alongside with changes to the views mentioned above.

+## Customize Token creation

+Assume we need to add Token description.
+The flow is almost same as mentioned above customization guides, but much simpler, as we don't need Token view doesn't use schema.

+### Changes to the model
+Navigate to `/src/vue/app/tokenCreation/index/TokenCreation.Index.vue`.

+To update the token model, you can modify the object passed to `tokensService.createTokenCreationRequest` call.
+Only `details` property is changeable, otherwise back-end will reject your request.

+### Changes to views

+Token is shown on following pages:
+- Token creation page (`src/vue/app/tokenCreation`)
+- Token creation requests page (`src/vue/app/requests/index/Requests.TokenCreation.vue`)
+- Token list & details page(`src/vue/app/tokens/Tokens.Explore.vue`)

+Also on admin panel:
+- Token list page (`src/components/User/Tokens/TokenRequests/components/TokenRequestList.vue`)
+- Token details page(`src/components/User/Tokens/TokenRequests/TokenRequests.Show.vue`)

+Any changes to token model should be done alongside with changes to the views mentioned above.